JOURNAL DESCRIPTION

 A.I.
 Burnazyan Federal Medical Biophysical Center, Moscow, Russia

-Contact person: N.A.
-Metlyaeva, e-mail: This email address is being protected from spambots.
+Contact person: V.A.
+Nikitina, e-mail: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 ABSTRACT